-The Altium NEXUS Server includes a comprehensive server health monitoring system that allows Administrators to quickly ascertain and analyze the condition, or ‘health’ of a NEXUS Server.
-The health monitor is available from the Admin section of the server browser interface (the Server Health page), or as a standalone executable tool that is included in the NEXUS Server installation on its host PC (the Server Health Monitor tool).
+The Enterprise Server includes a comprehensive health monitoring system that allows Administrators to quickly ascertain and analyze the condition, or ‘health’ of an Enterprise Server.
+The health monitor is available from the Admin section of the Workspace browser interface (the Server Health page), or as a standalone executable tool that is included in the Enterprise Server installation on its host PC (the Server Health Monitor tool).

-The server health feature delivers a visual summary of the state of the NEXUS Server's configuration and services, information on the host machine's system resources, and also provides access to server status reports and log files.
-This provides an immediate overview of the server's status, which allows administrators to preemptively detect and resolve any issues that may affect NEXUS Server users.
+The health feature delivers a visual summary of the state of the Enterprise Server's configuration and services, information on the host machine's system resources, and also provides access to status reports and log files.
+This provides an immediate overview of the Enterprise Server's status, which allows administrators to preemptively detect and resolve any issues that may affect Workspace users.

-Each approach to monitoring the server's health and status has its own distinct advantage:
+Each approach to monitoring the Enterprise Server's health and status has its own distinct advantage:

-avhealth.exe) is accessible regardless of the state of the server, and will therefore provide crucial data and information in the unlikely event that the server is not fully functioning.
+avhealth.exe) is accessible regardless of the state of the Enterprise Server, and will therefore provide crucial data and information in the unlikely event that the Enterprise Server is not fully functioning.

-Within the NEXUS Server's browser interface, select Admin » Health in the main menu to access the Server Health reporter page, which will indicate the overall status of the server installation at the time stamp reference shown in the top Status section of the page (
+Within the Workspace's browser interface, select Admin – Health in the main menu to access the Server Health reporter page, which will indicate the overall status of the Enterprise Server installation at the time stamp reference shown in the top Status section of the page (

 Updated at: <timestamp>).